ronak-cmbyk/ai-case-study/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+For Unlearn.Ai, I would suggest to incorporate usage of other data sets similar to their concept of "digital twins" to create more generators to aid in treatment for more personalized therapies.

 * Why do you think that offering this product or service would benefit the company?

+This would benefit the company by enabling a larger client base by utilizing their knowledge of AI to create more personalized treatments, which is a current area of interest within the biotechnology and pharmaceuticals industry.

 * What technologies would this additional product or service utilize?
+Additional technologies for this additional product would utilize two-dimensional motion-sensing scan technology to identify specific disorders with physical symptoms.

 * Why are these technologies appropriate for your solution?
+This addition would utilize the generative machine learning models that Unlearn.Ai that has already created.
+It has the potential to be immplemented in gene therapy to combat specific muscular and psychtriatic disorders.